mariyatkh5/bachelor-thesis-wellbeing-prediction/README.md

-# bachelor-thesis-wellbeing-prediction

-#Exploring Automated Machine Learning and Deep Learning for Well-being Prediction Using Harmonized Open-Source Datasets
+#Bachelor Thesis: Exploring Automated Machine Learning and Deep Learning for Well-being Prediction Using Harmonized Open-Source Datasets

 1. Project Overview

 This repository contains the full implementation developed for the bachelor thesis